GV-Portfolio/Data_Science/README.md

 # Data_Science
 Here I do programming and report writing to test my current data science skills.

----

-The Kaggle datasets are first imported via zip file and then used in my local computer.
+The following Kaggle datasets are first imported via zip file and then used on my local computer.

 ### Basic SQL